KyleHu14/pyqt-todoapp/README.md

 # pyqt-todoapp

 ## Overview
 This repository was made with the help of a tutorial.
-I followed the tutorial and created this repository.
+I followed the tutorial and created this repository.<br>
-I created an application from scratch as well. todo.py (My Version) designer.py (Code From Tutorial)
+I created an application from scratch as well.<br>
+todo.py (My Version)<br>
+designer.py (Code From Tutorial)<br>

 Link to Tutorial : https://www.youtube.com/watch?v=EFKI9bu4lrY&t=187s